 I believe you and I can both agree that the pandemic has been far from kind towards us.
 But when I heard about the delivery agent’s perspective of life during the pandemic, I was reminded of the privileged position I was in.
 Sitting at home watching movies during the rain while ordering our favorite food is not something everyone is fortunate enough to do.
 The other side of the picture requires someone else to make the food, pick it up, and deliver it to our doorstep all the while braving the virus and following SOPs.

-After the eye-opening meal with the gentleman, I understood just how important field service applications are in our lives.
+After the eye-opening meal with the gentleman, I understood just how important field service applications are in our lives to improve mobile workforce management.
 The virus may have separated us physically, but it is because of such technology that we are able to maintain our daily operations and meet our goals and dreams through our smartphones and computers.
 And the enablers of our dreams are the ones who hit the road, maintain a strict schedule, put their lives on the line, and try their best to prioritize customer happiness over anything else.